MysteryPancake/Houdini-Fun/README.md

 - Use File Caches religiously, and be sure to save your caches on a fast SSD instead of a HDD!

 Use Houdini's [performance monitor](https://www.sidefx.com/docs/houdini/ref/panes/perfmon.html) to track down what's slowest.

-## Fluids: Fix gap between surfaces
-Usually liquids resting on a surface have a small gap due to the collision geometry, easier to see once rendered.

-A tip from Raphael Gadot is to transfer normals from the surface onto the liquid with some falloff.
-This greatly improves the blending.

 ## Be careful with velocity
 Velocity is easy to overlook and hard to get right.
 I've rendered full shots before realising I forgot to put velocity on deforming geo, transfer it to packed geo, or it doesn't line up.